UBC-MDS/prairielearn-dockers/README.md

 5. Sync questions in PrairieLearn site
 6. Sync Docker image to pull the new tag
 7. Open Workspace question and test changes

+### Updating Base image

+1. Make sure to update tag in all Dockerfiles